xy7313/xy7313.github.io/_posts/2017-06-13-Web-Tech-DB-Linux.md

         - Knapsack problem
         - Hamiltonian path problem
     - np-hard: Sodoku -- Does a given Sodoku puzzle have a solution?
+        - Partition： partition problem is the task of deciding whether a given multiset S of positive integers can be partitioned into two subsets S1 and S2 such that the sum of the numbers in S1 equals the sum of the numbers in S2.
     - p
         - 2SAT, HORN SAT
         - MINIMUM SPANNING TREE